manishbupadhyay/manish-portfolio/README.md

 # manishprofile
-A repository when i can put my portfolio.
+A repository where i can put my portfolio code.